Patriot Games

-Patriot Games is a thriller novel, written by Tom Clancy and published in July 1987.

-It is a prequel to The Hunt for Red October (1984) and is chronologically the first book featuring Jack Ryan, the main character in most of Clancy's novels.
-The novel focuses on Ryan being the target of Irish terrorist group Ulster Liberation Army for thwarting their kidnapping attempt on the Prince and Princess of Wales in London.
+Patriot Games is a thriller novel, written by Tom Clancy and published on July 2, 1987.
+A prequel to The Hunt for Red October (1984), it is chronologically the first book featuring Jack Ryan, the main character in Clancy's Ryanverse.
+The novel focuses on Ryan being the target of an Irish terrorist group after he foils their kidnapping attempt on the Prince and Princess of Wales in London.
 It debuted at number one on The New York Times Best Seller list.
 A film adaptation, starring Harrison Ford as Ryan, premiered on June 5, 1992.